Skip to content

 Some bad advice?

-- A condescending neurologist who dismissed any of my wife’s concerns about our son’s development and went as far as to say, “Oh you are one of THOSE parents” (after she admitted she had read some books and done some research).
-He then realized he hadn’t been listening to us for the past twenty minutes because he had been “observing” our son (OK fine, and then he completely misdiagnosed him).
+• A condescending neurologist dismissed any of my wife’s concerns about our son’s development.
+He even went as far as to say, “Oh you are one of THOSE parents.”
+This occurred after she admitted she had read some books.
+She had also done some research.
+He then realized he hadn’t been listening to us for the past twenty minutes.
+He claimed he had been “observing” our son.
+OK fine, and then he completely misdiagnosed him.

-- The folks who said, “All he needs is more structure”, “All he needs is less structure”, “He just needs some discipline”, etc., .
-Let me be crystal clear, when you say this or do this to any parent, you might as well be saying, “You are a lousy parent and you are ruining your child”, because that is what they hear.
+• The folks who said, “All he needs is more structure”.
+“All he needs is less structure”.
+“He just needs some discipline”, etc., .
+Let me be crystal clear.
+When you say this or do this to any parent, they might as well hear, “You are a lousy parent”.
+They might also hear, “You are ruining your child”.
+This is because that is what they perceive.

-I think what a lot of parents want when they have kids with disabilities (be it visible or invisible), is for someone to do some Empathetic listening with them.
-Empathetic listening implies you listen and don’t try to solve the problem, simply let them talk and interject concern or elation in the right spots.
-A lot of times these folks need to let it out with a friend, they may already know the answers, but they just want to let some of their feelings out.
-If you watched my “It’s not the nail” video on my best of post, that is a good example of someone who wants empathetic listening.
+Many parents want empathetic listening when they have kids with disabilities.
+These disabilities can be visible or invisible.
+Empathetic listening means you listen without trying to solve the problem.
+You simply let them talk.
+Interject concern or elation in the right spots.
+A lot of times these folks need to let it out with a friend.
+They may already know the answers.
+They just want to let some of their feelings out.
+If you watched my “It’s not the nail” video on my best of post, you have seen a good example.
+It shows someone who wants empathetic listening.

 Is There One Piece of Advice That Fits All?

-With kids on the Autism Spectrum, given it is such a broad diagnosis, there are not many “one size fits all” solutions to the child’s problems, so bombarding your friends with the latest story of how stem cells might fix your kid, or chelation might be the answer may not be what they need from a friend.
+With kids on the Autism Spectrum, the diagnosis is broad.
+Therefore, there are not many “one size fits all” solutions to the child’s problems.
+Bombarding your friends with the latest story about stem cells might not be what they need.
+They may need other forms of support from a friend.
+Sharing how chelation might be the answer may not be helpful either.

 Maybe what they need is a sympathetic ear?
 If folks want advice, they will ask, and when that happens, give them your best advice, but until then…